NavilaLabs/rust-lib/README.md

 # rust-lib
-A basic template to create new rust libraries.
+A basic template to create new rust projects.